MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 1. Using the Tree view, multi-select the radio control and our two combo box controls.

-1. On the elipses menu, select **Copy these items**:
+1. On the ellipses menu, select **Copy these items**:

     ![](media/working-with-references/patch-copy.png)

-1. On the same elipses menu, select **Paste**:
+1. On the same ellipses menu, select **Paste**:

     ![](media/working-with-references/patch-paste.png)

-1. Move the controls to the right of the gallery:
+1. Move the copied controls to the right of the gallery:

     ![](media/working-with-references/patch-position.png)

 1. Select the copied radio control and change these properties:
     - Items: `[ "Users", "Teams" ]`
     - Default:` If( IsType( Gallery1.Selected.Owner, Users ), "Users", "Teams" )`

     ![](media/working-with-references/patch-noall.png)

 1. Select **Users** in the radio control so that the users combo box control is visible.

 1. Select the visible combo box control.
 Set the **DefaultSelectedItems** property to this formula:

     ```powerapps-dot
     If( IsType( Gallery1.Selected.Owner, Users ),
         AsType( Gallery1.Selected.Owner, Users ),